Skip to Content

 No. Your DNA is not stored on Gedmatch.

 The information contained within your DNA file that you uploaded to Gedmatch does not have your complete genome detailed.
-DNA testing companies only test a fraction of the SNPs that we have in our chromosomes, and so the files we upload are not complete versions of our DNA.
+DNA testing companies only test a fraction of the single nucleotide polymorphisms (SNPs) that we have in our chromosomes, and so the files we upload are not complete versions of our DNA.

 Law enforcement is only interested in finding out whether you share DNA segments with the person whose kit they uploaded, and who your common ancestor might be.
 The common ancestor might be your 6th great-grandfather.